-This recipe was created as a part of paid collaboration with Empress 1908 Gin over on Instagram.
+This keto gin and tonic recipe was created as a part of paid collaboration with Empress 1908 Gin over on Instagram.
 We weren’t required to make a blog post for the collaboration, but this cocktail was too pretty not to share, so we wanted to make sure you guys got to see it. 🙂

 - Empress 1908 Gin, you could use any gin